AdiG1123/IdentifyingHumanVasculature/README.md

 The cortex of the kidney contain many small structures which can be confused for microvasculature such as glomerulus and collecting ducts.

 ### Goal
-Given a 2D histology slide identify segemnts of the image that contain blood vessels and segments of the image containing glomerulus.
+Given a 2D histology slide identify segments of the image that contain blood vessels and segments of the image containing glomerulus.

 ### Datasets